lc-soft/LCUI/README.md

    make it easier for us (and avoid any legal issues) we prefer if patches are released as public domain.

+**You can donate support the development of LCUI.**

+I'm currently an independent developer and your contributions are useful.
+I have setup an [LCUI Patreon page](https://www.patreon.com/lcsoft) if you want to donate and enable me to spend more time improving the library.
+One-off donations are also greatly appreciated.
+Thanks!

 ### GitHub Workflow